haddocking/haddock24-json-editor/README.md

 Just copy pasta the commands below into your terminal.
 Say Y if it asks you a Y/n question.

+sidenote: some versions of linux have issues with tkinter and/or python, while perfectly solvable this involves different steps with package managers depending on the destro.
+Switch to windows if you don't know how to fix these issues.

 ```
 sudo apt-get install git
 ```